sasuw/secure-text-transfer-backend/README.md

 ### Build and run

-Build
+<u>Prepare</u>

+    go mod init sttme.net/backend
+    go mod tidy

+<u>Build</u>

-    go build main.go jsonHandler.go
+    go build main.go limit.go jsonHandler.go

-Run
+<u>Run</u>

     ./main

 Running the main program without arguments starts the server on port 9999.
-If you want to run it using a differnet port, supply the environment variable STT_PORT, e.g. like this
+If you want to run it using a different port, supply the environment variable STT_PORT, e.g. like this

     export STT_PORT=9998 && ./main